cggh/biipy/README.md

 - Changing the base image (e.g., to a different version of Ubuntu) gets a major version bump, e.g., 0.1 -> 1.0

+## Known issues

+- For some reason that we don't yet understand, if you try to run a Jupyter notebook server by providing the command directly (e.g., ``biipy_run.sh v1.3.0 jupyter notebook``), this leads to kernel connection issues.
+However, there is a bash script baked into the container that works, e.g., ``biipy_run.sh v1.3.0 /biipy/notebook.sh``.
+This is the default command in the image so you can just run ``biipy_run.sh v1.3.0`` also.

 ## Further info

 For some information on how to set up on your system, see [here](http://hardingnj.github.io/Using-docker/)